ConsumerLab Review: Are Their Ratings Trustworthy?

 ConsumerLab ginseng test result data

-The testing methodologies used by ConsumerLab meet the industry standard, and we commend the brand for using accurate scientific methods in their research and analysis.
+The testing methodologies used by ConsumerLab meet industry best practices, and we commend the brand for using accurate scientific methods in their research and analysis.

 Missing Test Results in Some Reviews